Spice Girls Reunion: I'll Tell You What I Want, What I Really Really Want

 4. New music

 Now, I’m not saying the four remaining Spice Girls are totally incapable of producing decent music.
 It’s just… their collective discography* from 2007 onwards.

 I’ve not totally given up hope of a Viva Forever 2.0, or a Never Give Up on the Good Times 2019.
 These are four women 80% responsible for two of the Objectively Greatest Pop Records of All Time, after all.
 But how about we get through the first set of tour dates and see how Geri’s lyric book’s looking then, eh?

 * Excluding Melanie C’s 2011 return-to-form-of-sorts The Sea

 One of the early rumoured Spice reunion ‘projects’—thankfully either entirely made up or otherwise correctly abandoned—posited to mount a global talent search for the ‘next’ Posh.
 As if such a thing exists!

 Let us be clear.
-Victoria Beckham’s absence from what looks to be a sell-out fuck-fucking-Brexit party of towering homosexualist proportions is nothing less than a NATIONAL POP TRAGEDY.
+Victoria Beckham’s absence from what looks to be a sell-out summer party of towering homosexualist proportions is nothing less than a NATIONAL POP TRAGEDY.
 I’m missing her already—and we’ve not even got to Goodbye’s middle eight yet.